Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-453B0wDDHFA.md

 ### Transcript

-> uh really wondering will you add more decoration options so we don't have to rely on mud so much yeah i think that'll happen at some point it'll be neat i think i think i think just a lot of stuff
+> really wondering will you add more decoration options so we don't have to rely on mud so much yeah i think that'll happen at some point it'll be neat i think i think i think just a lot of stuff